shaikjr/Residential-Vehicle-Tracker/README.md

 # Web-Based Vehicle Tracking System Using ANPR for Residential Communities
 # Group No: CEI - 17

-## Project OverviewThis project aims to develop a smart mobile application to track and monitor vehicle movements within gated residential communities.
+## This project aims to develop a smart mobile application to track and monitor vehicle movements within gated residential communities.
 The application enhances security, access control, and visitor management by maintaining real-time records of vehicles entering and exiting the premises.
 It leverages GPS tracking, mobile notifications, and cloud-based logging to support both residents and security personnel with transparent, efficient, and user-friendly vehicle monitoring.

 ## Team Members
 - **Shaik Mahaboob** (Roll No: 20211CEI0142)